 15) Gelatin allery resulting immun reaction.

-17) No *Blush* is seen on the angiography and who do not experience *Pain* in
+17) No “Blush” is seen on the angiography and who do not experience “Pain” in the area concerned.

 Design